communityus/realgrass-du-mod/Addons/RealGrass/ReadMe.txt

 Presets with default values are available, but it's possible to customize them individually.
 If you create an interesting combination, do not forget to share your own preset!

+* Grass

+    - Size
+    The size of grass is determined by a minimum and a maximum value for height and width.

+    - Density
+    Thick and thin values affect the number of objects per terrain tile.
+Higher or lower numbers determine the amount of items, while the delta between the min and max affect the homogeneity or variety among all tiles.

+    - NoiseSpread
+    The spread of the variety of grass, an higher number causes a more varied placement inside the tile.
+    It doesn't affect the number of objects.

-- WaterPlants
+    - UseGrassShader
+    Real Grass can use GrassBillboard or Grass render mode.
+GrassBillboard makes the grass images rotate so that they always face the camera and it's the cheapest option.
+    When 'UseGrassShader' is enabled, the Grass render mode is used.
+This can help creating a more realistic grass, but it's up to personal preferences.

+* Water Plants

     Places vegetation near water areas, like lakes and river.
     There is a total of four different plants, for the same number of climate regions: mountain, temperate, desert and swamp.
 They all have two variations, summer and winter.
     You can choose to show the winter version during this season, or not to show them like the grass.

     Additionally it places waterlilies above the surface of temperate lakes and some tufts of grass inside the mountain water zones.
     Plants bend in the wind and waterlilies move slightly on the water surface moved by the same wind.

-- TerrainStones
-Places little stones on the cultivated grounds near farms.

-**Grass, plants and stones**

-- Size
-The size of grass is determined by a minimum and a maximum value for height and width.

-- Density
+    - Density and BushDensity
-Thick and thin values (separated for grass, water plants, desert plants and stones) affect the number of objects per terrain tile.
-Higher or lower numbers determine the density, while the delta between the min and max affect the homogeneity or variety among all tiles.
+    Density is the chance a plant is positioned on a tile.
+This affects the total number of items and their homogeneity.
+100% means disposition is totally random, lower values cause vegetation to dispose in bushes.
+Similar to Grass Density, BushDensity affects the number of plants per tile.

+    For example, 100-(3,3) places 3 plants on all water tiles, 30-(3,3) places 3 plants on 30% of water tiles.
+    100-(0,6) creates a totally varied disposition, 30-(1,6) create bushes of varied density.
+    In general, increasing BushDensity and reducing Density allow an equally thick vegetation with a more realistic disposition, while increasing delta of BushDensity make for a more pleasant randomicity.

     - NoiseSpread
-The spread of the variety of grass, an higher number causes a more varied placement.
+    The spread of the variety of water plants, an higher number causes a more varied placement inside the tile.
 It doesn't affect the number of objects.

-- UseGrassShader
-By default Real Grass uses the GrassBillboard render mode.
-This makes the grass images rotate so that they always face the camera and it's the cheapest option.
-When 'UseGrassShader' is enabled, the Grass render mode is used instead.
-This can help creating a more realistic grass, but it's up to personal preferences.

-**Terrain**
+* Terrain Stones

+    Ditto as grass but for terrain land instead of grassy land.
+Places little stones on the cultivated grounds near farms.

+* Flowers

+    Places additional vegetation on terrain.
+Settings are equivalent to Water plants settings.

+* Terrain

     - DetailDistance
     The distance from camera beyond which the grass will be culled.
 Lower values can increase performance.

     - DetailDensity
-1.0 is the original density, as decided by Thick and Thin.
+    1.0 is the original density, as decided by specific settings..
     Lower values result in less detail objects being rendered, increasing performance.

 **PRESETS**
 -------------------------------------------------------------------------------------------------